History of Barcelona: Visigothic Barchinona

 in 414, moved across the Pyrenees into the Tarraconensis.
 Ataulf established his court at Barcino, where he was murdered by one of his own troops in 415.

 The death of Ataulf, who had imprisoned then married Galla Placidia, daughter of the emperor Theodosius I, changed the relations between the Visigoths and the Romans.
 Under Wallia (415–419), the Visigoths became fœderati, allies charged with the control of the other Germanic tribes who had invaded Hispania.
-Wallia was notably successful in this task, and the emperor Honorius extended the area of Visigoth control to include Aquitania and Gallia Narbonensis.
+Wallia was notably successful in this task (Wallia's campaign in Spain), and the emperor Honorius extended the area of Visigoth control to include Aquitania and Gallia Narbonensis.
 Wallia established his capital at Tolosa (modern Toulouse) in 417.

 Barcino would remain an important, if provincial, centre of the Visigoth kingdom, notably because of its excellent defensive walls.
-After the death of Alaric II at the Battle of Vouillé against the Franks in 507, his successor Gesalec (507–511) moved the capital from Tolosa to Barcino.
+After the death of Alaric II at the Battle of Vouillé against the Franks in 507, his successor Gesalec (507–513) moved the capital from Tolosa to Barcino.
+However, he was defeated by Ibbas, an Ostrogothic general, outside of the city in 512.
 Amalaric (511–531) ruled from Narbona, but was murdered by his troops in Barcino, from where his successor Theudis ruled until 548.
 Barcino returned to its role as a provincial centre with the establishment of the Visigoth capital in Toledo by Leovigildus in 573.